pneureuther/shesha/CACAO_Guidelines.md

 note: the flag ``-d 0`` impose compass to use GPU0 only.

-More information to use the widget: https://anr-compass.github.io/compass/manual.html#5-using-the-gui
+More information on the widget: https://anr-compass.github.io/compass/manual.html#5-using-the-gui

 If you don't need displays, you can also use the close_loop.py script